, Professor, Mechanical Engineering

 Shashi Shekhar, McKnight Distinguished Professor, Computer Science and Engineering

 The premise of this project is that by mining and analyzing in-use vehicle data, snowplow vehicle fuel use can be reduced while still providing a critical service for roadway safety and convenience.
 Currently, 600 Minnesota Department of Transportation (MnDOT) snowplows are instrumented with an AmeriTrak mobile computer integrated into the Maintenance Decision and Support System (MDSS).
-The vehicle computing systems currently provide high fidelity vehicle data to MnDOT that are underutilized due to the immense size of the database.
-This proposed research builds on existing work in vehicle powertrain and routing co-optimization (VPRO) to harness large quantities of vehicle data to improve vehicle fuel consumption and lower operating costs.
-Through a collaboration between experienced researchers in mechanical engineering and computer science, this project is analyzing on-road vehicle data collected from snowplows in the MnDOT fleet along with historical route information using highly efficient algorithms.
-Geographic locations of high fuel use, or "hotspots," are being detected and correlated with exogenous parameters like road snow cover, elevation change and vehicle salt loading.
-Since high snow levels and drifts require more vehicle power, one outcome of the project is to use fuel-use hotspot analysis to recommend snow fence location.
-Another objective of the project is to determine which routes are highest energy consumers and recommend routing changes to reduce vehicle fuel consumption.
+The vehicle computing systems currently provide high-fidelity vehicle data to MnDOT that are underutilized due to the immense size of the database.
+The proposed research builds from on existing work in vehicle powertrain and routing co-optimization (VPRO) to harness large quantities of vehicle data to improve vehicle fuel consumption and lower operating costs.
+Through a collaboration between experienced researchers in mechanical engineering and computer science, this project will analyze on-road vehicle data collected from snowplows in the MnDOT fleet along with historical route information using highly efficient algorithms.
+Geographic locations of high fuel use, or "hotspots," will be detected and correlated with exogenous parameters like road snow cover, elevation change, and vehicle salt loading.
+Since high snow levels and drifts require more vehicle power, one outcome of the project will be to use fuel use hotspot analysis to recommend snow fence location.
+Another objective of the project is to determine which routes are highest energy consumers and recommend routing changes to reduce fuel vehicle fuel consumption.